wanderloop/WanderlustAI/README.md

 About Build:
 -------------

 All the codes have been built on Linux (Ubuntu 18.04 64-bit) using python3.6(Major) and C(Minor).To run any of the code kindly make sure you have python 3.5 or above.
-The codes could also run on windows8 or above and MacOs.But they haven't been tested on windows or mac.if you are windows or a mac user-facing problems in execution or anything feel free to email us.
+The codes could also run on Windows 8 or above and MacOs.But they haven't been tested on windows or mac.if you are windows or a mac user-facing problems in execution or anything feel free to email us.
 We will love to help ya!

 -----------------------------------------------------------------------------------------------------------------------------